obonaventure/cnp3/book-2nd/protocols/rpc.rst

 Upon reception of this JSON structure, the callee parses the object, locates the corresponding method and passes the parameters.
 This method returns a response which is also encoded as a JSON structure.
 This response contains the following information :

- - `jsonrpc`: a string indicating the version of the protocol used to encode the response
+ - `jsonrpc`: a string indicating the version of the protocol used to encode the response.
- - `id`: the same identifier as the identifier chosen by the caller
+ - `id`: the same identifier as the identifier chosen by the caller.
  - `result`: if the request succeeded, this member contains the result of the request (in our example, value `4`).
  - `error`: if the method called does not exist or its execution causes an error, the `result` element will be replaced by an `error` element which contains the following members :